Quantum Policy Gradient in Reproducing Kernel Hilbert Space: Introduction

-Due to quantum states residing in a high-dimensional Hilbert space, parametrised quantum circuits have a natural interpretation in terms of kernel methods.
-While so far, this property has been discussed widely for supervised learning \cite{Schuld2019,Schuld2021}, this has not yet been adopted in reinforcement learning.
+Due to quantum states residing in a high-dimensional Hilbert space, PQCs have a natural interpretation in terms of kernel methods.
+While so far, this property has been discussed widely for supervised learning \citep{Schuld2019,Schuld2021}, this has not yet been adopted in RL.

-Our work is inspired by streams of work in classical RL that use kernel-based formulations of the policy \cite{Lever2015,Bagnell2003}.
+Our work is inspired by streams of work in classical RL that use kernel-based formulations of the policy \citep{Lever2015,Bagnell2003}.
 We formulate Gaussian and softmax policies based on quantum kernels and analyse their efficiency across various optimisation schemes with quantum policy gradient algorithms.
-While maintaining quadratic speedups associated with QPG, the use of quantum kernels for the policy definition leads to advantages such as analytically available policy gradients, tunable expressiveness, and techniques for sparse non-parametric representations of the policy within the context of vector-valued state and action spaces.
-This also leads to a quantum actor-critic algorithm with an interpretation as performing a natural gradient.
-Unlike quantum algorithms for natural policy gradient \cite{Meyer2023,Sequeira2024}, the proposed algorithm is formulated within the kernel method framework and is tailored to the quantum accessible environment where it can exploit a quadratic sample complexity improvement as well as a variance reduction as is often associated with actor-critic RL.
+While maintaining quadratic query complexity speedups associated with QPG, the use of quantum kernels for the policy definition leads to advantages such as analytically available policy gradients, tunable expressiveness, and techniques for sparse non-parametric representations of the policy within the context of vector-valued state and action spaces.
+This also leads to a quantum actor-critic algorithm with an interpretation related to the natural gradient.
+Unlike quantum algorithms for natural policy gradient \citep{Meyer2023,Sequeira2024}, the proposed algorithm is formulated within the kernel method framework and is tailored to the quantum accessible environment where it can exploit a quadratic sample complexity improvement as well as a variance reduction as is often associated with actor-critic RL.